Virginia Commonwealth University, USA, and IZA, Germany

 IZA World of Labor role

-Professor of Economics, Virginia Commonwealth University, USA
+Professor and Chair of Economics, Virginia Commonwealth University, USA

 Interaction between market and nonmarket activities: employment decisions, college enrolment patterns, and household production